Instead of quickly applying for a job, take time to do the job search 2 step method.

 LinkedIn is the go-to source for finding inside connections.
 When you go to a company’s page on LinkedIn, see who works there and who you are connected to.

-If your network is tiny, that is, you have fewer than 100 connections on LinkedIn, finding first level connections is going to be tough*.
+If your network is small, fewer than 100 connections on LinkedIn, finding first level connections is going to be more challenging*.

 *It is important to remind you that your LinkedIn connections should mirror your real-life connections and I’m pretty sure you interacted with more than 100 other professionals over the past couple of years.
 But this isn’t just a number game.
 The strength of your relationship with your connection is equally important.

-Twitter, Facebook, Instagram and Pinterest all draw different crowds and may enable you to tap into employees who work for the company you are applying to.
+Facebook, Instagram, X, BlueSky, Threads, and Pinterest all draw different crowds and may enable you to tap into employees who work for the company you are applying to.

-Search them all.
+If you have accounts on any, search them all for the names of people you know or saw on the LinkedIn company page.
+You can also search the social network by company name only.
 If you have the same results I did, you will find some employees on one network you were unable to find on others.

 Hannah Morgan speaks and writes about job search and career strategies.
 She founded CareerSherpa.net to educate professionals on how to maneuver through today’s job search process.
 Hannah was nominated as a LinkedIn Top Voice in Job Search and Careers and is a regular contributor to US News & World Report.
 She has been quoted by media outlets, including Forbes, USA Today, Money Magazine, Huffington Post, as well as many other publications.
 She is also author of The Infographic Resume and co-author of Social Networking for Business Success.